Creating and keeping up-to-date payroll records

 - a part with sections for general information

-You use these sections to state the employee's details, your details and the data for the application of the table. - 1 part with columns for specific data
+You use these sections to state an employee's details, your details and the data for the application of the table. - 1 part with columns for specific data

 You use these columns to make entries of the relevant data each time you pay wages.